A short introduction

 A conservation area, also referred to as a protected area, are locations which receive protection because of their recognized natural, ecological and/or cultural values.
 An example of this in Tanzania would be the Ngorongoro Crater.
 The term ”protected area” also includes Marine Protected areas which can be found several places along the coast of Tanzania

-A game reserve is more than just a piece of land or a place to keep wildlife, it is a place where ecosystems are protected and conservation is a key.
+A game reserve is a place where ecosystems are protected and conservation is a key.
 Indigenous wildlife in its natural habitat an ideal situation as this helps in providing an environment where growth in numbers at a natural rate can occur.
 For safari travelers, the biggest difference between a national park and a game reserve, is that in game reserves you are allowed to drive off- road to get closer to animals nearby, whilst in national parks this is strictly forbidden and your safari vehicle has to stay on the road at all times

 Lodge & Camp